 |That's simple.
-For carbon concentrations well above the eutectoid compositions and "normal"
+For carbon concentrations well above the eutectoid compositions

 look at that fantastic picture again.
 In this case we expect

 If we are just a little bit above the eutectoid composition, some ductility might still be there.

 |What we get experimentally for plain carbon steel is shown below:

 |It is more or less what we expected.
 With increasing carbon concentration the yield strength goes up, the fracture energy down.
 No surprise here.

-weakens around 0,5 %, long before the eutectoid composition is reached.
+This trend, however, already weakens around 0,5 %, long before the eutectoid composition is reached.
 That

 is, perhaps, a bit surprising?